ensdomains/evmgateway/arb-gateway/README.md

 5. Navigate to the Gateway directory using `cd ./arb-gateway`.
 6. Start the Gateway by running `bun run start -u http://127.0.0.1:8545/ -v http://127.0.0.1:8547/ -p 8089`.
 7. Open another Terminal Tab and navigate to the verifier directory using `cd ./arb-verifier/`.
-8. Deploy contracts to the node using the command `npx hardhat --network arbDevnetL1 deploy`.
+8. Deploy contracts to the node using the command ` npx hardhat --network arbDevnetL2 deploy && npx hardhat --network arbDevnetL1 deploy `.
 9. Run the test using the command `bun run test`.